Indigenous languages of the Americas and their structures: Sounds

 Synopsis

-Each chapter looks at one key concept.
-The goal is to help you really understand each idea and learn how to use it when describing or analyzing a language.
-The book also includes suggestions on tailoring your reading to your own goals, offering pointers on which sections you might skip and which ones could be especially useful for you.
+The goal with each discussion is to help you both to understand each idea and to learn how to use it to describe or analyze a the way sounds work in a language.
+Importantly, the book also includes suggestions on tailoring your reading to your own goals, offering pointers on which sections you might skip and which ones could be especially useful for you.

 Book cover